motopress/mp-restaurant-menu/readme.txt

 5. Menu Item's page

 == Changelog ==

+= 2.2.2 =
+* Bug fix: fixed an issue with default settings.

+= 2.2.1 =
+* Bug fix: fixed an issue with price formating.

 = 2.2.0 =
 * Added the ability to display categories and tags in grid, list or simple list view instead of default post view.